Hey, thanks for having the curiosity to know a little more about me, and welcome to my little corner of the internet.

 It goes without saying, but I’m saying it here: All opinions expressed on any site of mine are my own personal opinion, and do not reflect those of my current employer or anyone else.

 For starters, I’m a husband to a wonderful wife & father to 2 boys, and a baby girl.

 I am a active tribal member of the Pueblo of Laguna tribe in New Mexico, and have a desire to help any student, tribe, tribal organization, or tribal business with what I know.
-I am currently helping the Pueblo de San Ildefonso community through participation as the Board Chairman of San Ildefonso Services, LLC.
-I have also been Co-Chairman and Member of the Board of Directors for Laguna Development Corporation (LDC) and the Laguna Pueblo’s Financial Stability Committee.
+I am currently working with the Pueblo de San Ildefonso community through participation as a Board Chairman of San Ildefonso Services, LLC.
+I have also been Co-Chairman and Member of the Board of Directors for Laguna Development Corporation (LDC) and Laguna Pueblo’s Financial Stability Committee.

 I love to fly fish, tie flies, and build graphite fly rods.
 I’ve had the chance to catch trout in spring creeks, high mountain streams, and tailwaters across the US.
 I am looking forward to spending more and more time fishing the San Juan River now that I live in the Albuquerque area.
 Check out my fly fishing website, domflyfish.com.

 I also like to golf and work with wood occasionally, figuring out what I can build with a table saw, circular saw, & router.

 I am finally making my way back home to the Albuquerque area after many years away.
 The real reason I came home to New Mexico is that I want my kids to grow up with the sense of tribal community I knew growing up.